The Strongest Weed Killer you Can Buy

 Lawn weeds should be treated with products that contain some or all of these:

-Moss, algae, lichens and mould on hard surfaces should be killed off with Benzalkonium Chloride while lawn moss can be treated with iron sulphate or a bacteria (bacillus spp) which eats away at the moss over several months.
+Moss, algae, lichens and mould on hard surfaces should be killed off with Benzalkonium Chloride.

 I Analysed Hundreds of Weed Killer Reviews Online.
 Here’s What I found:

-- Most of the negative reviews were from people who didn’t wait long enough for the product to act.
+- Most of the negative reviews I found online were from people who didn’t wait long enough for the product to act.

 - Some weed killers cause the cells within the plant to grow quickly until they collapse and die; this can result in an initial burst of growth that some reviewers mistook for the product not working.